 We next explored the consistency of DGAT-cancer with respect to the other methods.
-The posterior probabilities (PPs) given by DGAT-cancer for genes predicted to be cancer drivers (qrisk<0.05) by the other methods were compared to the PP scores of the genes not predicted to be cancer drivers (qrisk≥0.05) by the other methods, MutSigCV, OncodriveFML and OncodriveCLUSTL, respectively.
+The posterior probabilities (PPs) given by DGAT-cancer for genes predicted to be cancer drivers (qrisk<0.05) by the other methods were compared to the PP scores of the genes not predicted to be cancer drivers (qrisk≥0.05) by the other methods, MutSigCV, OncodriveFML, OncodriveCLUSTL, TDAmut and DiffMut, respectively.
 The differences were evaluated by the Wilcoxon rank-sum test.
-The total number of cancer drivers with qrisk<0.05 identified by MutSigCV, OncodriveFML and OncodriveCLUSTL are shown in Table S10.
-As depicted in Fig. 3b, those genes predicted to be cancer drivers in BLCA, BRCA, CESC, COAD, LGG and LUAD by the three methods were given significantly higher PPs (p<0.033) by DGAT-cancer than the genes not predicted to be cancer drivers by the other methods.
+The total number of cancer drivers with qrisk<0.05 identified by MutSigCV, OncodriveFML, OncodriveCLUSTL, TDAmut and DiffMut are shown in Table S10.
+As depicted in Fig. 4a, those genes predicted to be cancer drivers in BLCA, BRCA andCOAD, by the four methods were given significantly higher PPs (p<0.018) by DGAT-cancer than the genes not predicted to be cancer drivers by the other methods.
 These results suggested a high degree of consistency between DGAT-cancer and the other methods.

-There were 67, 58, 50, 166, 41, 87, 9, 39 and 112 genes predicted to be cancer drivers of nine types of cancer (BLCA, BRCA, CESC, COAD, GBM, HNSC, LGG, LUAD and STAD) by DGAT-cancer, respectively but not predicted to be cancer drivers by the other three methods (OncodriveCLUSTL, OncodriveFML, and MutSigCV).
-Moreover, 91, 152, 32, 135, 13, 177, 11, 67 and 78 genes were predicted as cancer drivers in nine types of cancer (BLCA, BRCA, CESC, COAD, GBM, HNSC, LGG, LUAD and STAD) by at least of one of the three methods, were not predicted to be cancer drivers by DGAT-cancer.
-We compared these genes in relation to their scores of features used in DGAT-cancer, and found that the gene expression-related features such as uEMD-Ex scores, expression values and MutExTDA scores showed a significant difference in the two groups of genes across multiple cancers (Fig. 3c and Fig. S4).
+There were 67, 58,157, 41, 87, 38 and 108 genes predicted to be cancer drivers of seven types of cancer (BLCA, BRCA, COAD, GBM, HNSC,LUAD and STAD) by DGAT-cancer, respectively but not predicted to be cancer drivers by the other five methods (MutSigCV, OncodriveFML, OncodriveCLUSTL, TDAmut and DiffMut).
+Moreover, 108, 153,191, 22, 204, 153 and 160genes were predicted as cancer drivers in seven types of cancer (BLCA, BRCA, COAD, GBM, HNSC, LUAD and STAD) by at least of one of the five methods, were not predicted to be cancer drivers by DGAT-cancer.
+We compared these genes in relation to their scores of features used in DGAT-cancer, and found that the gene expression-related features such as uEMD-Ex scores, expression values and MutExTDA scores showed a significant difference in the two groups of genes across multiple cancers (Fig. 4band Fig. S5).
 Specifically, the genes missed by the other three methods were expressed more highly in both tumors and paracancerous tissues than the genes that were missed by DGAT-cancer in BRCA, COAD, HNSC and LUAD.
 This illustrated that DGAT-cancer was more likely to detect active genes in cancer and paracancerous tissues than other methods without considering gene expression.
 DGAT-cancer also used features based on mutation frequency and expression profiles in tumor cohorts, JSD and C score (Methods).
-For these two scores, genes missed by other methods had relatively lower JSD scores in three cancers (BRCA, COAD and STAD) and lower C scores in four cancers (BRCA, COAD, LUAD and STAD) than genes missed by DGAT-cancer (Fig. 3c), suggesting a preference for DGAT-cancer to identify genes that have highly correlated gene expression and mutation profiles.
+For these two scores, genes missed by other methods had relatively lower JSD scores in three cancers (BRCA, COAD and STAD) and lower C scores in four cancers (BRCA, COAD and STAD) than genes missed by DGAT-cancer (Fig. 4b).
+The C score is an indicator of how mutations are distributed among genes with similar expression patterns.
+A lower C score suggests that mutations are less uniformly distributed across these genes.
+Similarly, the JSD score measures the divergence between gene expression and mutation frequency distributions, with a lower score indicating greater similarity.
+Our findings indicate that DGAT-cancer is particularly effective at identifying genes that exhibit diverse mutation frequencies within similar expression profiles, which other methods might not detect.

 Gene expression-based features in tumour and paracancerous tissue served to improve DGAT-cancer